pamflow-org/pamflow/docs/source/tutorial/species_detection.md

 ### Segments

-Now that the species of interest to the project have been spotted in the audios, the bird experts need to listen to some of these detections to confirm the detection.
+Now that the species of interest to the project have been spotted in the audios, the bird experts need to listen to some of these detections to confirm them.
 Instead of having the experts reading the `observations@pamDP` file to select some of the detections, looking for the original audiofiles and going to the exact second where the detection started, you can use **pamflow** to select and store the segment of each audio where there is a relevant detection.
 By running

 ```bash
 kedro run --nodes "create_segments_node, create_segments_folder_node"